-- (a) the competitor shall be a Group 3 competitor for a period of at least five years from that event notwithstanding that he may otherwise be entitled to a Group 1 classification during that time; - (b) at the end of the five year period, the normal Qualification Period shall be applied when assessing the competitor's classification; and - (c) this Regulation shall not apply to any racing in the listed events by a competitor prior to 1st December 2011 and the Commission may on a transitional basis exempt certain racing from the effect of this Regulation. - 22.3 Classification Procedures and Requirements - 22.3.1 A competitor may be required to be a member of his/her MNA to hold a valid ISAF Sailor Classification. - 22.3.2 A competitor applying for, or holding, a classification shall comply with the following requirements: He/she shall - (a) not hold, nor apply for, more than one classification; - (b) not take any action or act in a manner which is contrary to the spirit or purposes of the Code or which is a subterfuge for circumventing the Code; - (c) at all times fully and freely disclose all relevant information to the Classification Authority (whether or not specifically asked for);
+- (a) the competitor shall be a Group 3 competitor for a period of at least five years from that event notwithstanding that he may otherwise be entitled to a Group 1 classification during that time; - (b) at the end of the five year period, the normal Qualification Period shall be applied when assessing the competitor's classification; and - this Regulation shall not apply to any racing in the listed events by a competitor prior to 1 December 2011 and the Commission may on a transitional basis exempt certain racing from the effect of this Regulation. - 22.3 Classification Procedures and Requirements - 22.3.1 A competitor may be required to be a member of his/her MNA to hold a valid World Sailing Sailor Classification. - 22.3.2 A competitor applying for, or holding, a classification shall comply with the following requirements: He/she shall - (a) not hold, nor apply for, more than one classification; - (b) not take any action or act in a manner which is contrary to the spirit or purposes of the Code or which is a subterfuge for circumventing the Code; - (c) at all times fully and freely disclose all relevant information to the Classification Authority (whether or not specifically asked for): - (d) not provide the Classification Authority with information that is false, misleading or potentially misleading; - (e) immediately notify the Classification Authority of any change in his circumstances which affects, or may affect, his classification status; and

-- (d) not provide the Classification Authority with information that is false, misleading - or potentially misleading; - (e) immediately notify the Classification Authority of any change in his circumstances which affects, or may affect, his classification status; and - (f) if a Group 1 competitor, he shall not engage in any activities which are incompatible with Group 1 status unless he has notified the Classification Authority of a potential change of classification. - 22.3.3 If the Classification Authority has good reason to believe that a competitor has breached any provision of the Classification Code, it may immediately change, suspend or cancel his/her classification (or in the case of an application for classification, may decline to issue a classification). - 22.3.4 A competitor, having read this Code, shall declare his or her correct classification by personally completing a form approved by ISAF and submitting it to the Classification Authority. - 22.3.5 There is no fee.
+- (f) if a Group 1 competitor, he shall not engage in any activities which are incompatible with Group 1 status unless he has notified the Classification Authority of a potential change of classification. - 22.3.3 If the Classification Authority has good reason to believe that a competitor has breached any provision of the Classification Code, it may immediately change, suspend or cancel his/her classification (or in the case of an application for classification, may decline to issue a classification). - 22.3.4 A competitor, having read this Code, shall declare his or her correct classification by personally completing a form approved by World Sailing and submitting it to the Classification Authority. - 22.3.5 There is no fee.
 The Classification Authority shall review each form and confirm or correct the competitor's classification within 28 days of receiving all necessary information.
-It may ask the competitor to supply further information, or may itself seek further information from any source. - 22.3.6 A classification, once issued, shall remain in force for two years, unless the classification is previously changed, suspended or cancelled by the Classification Authority. - (a) because the competitor has submitted a form indicating that his or her classification has changed; or - (b) because the Classification Authority believes it has good reason to do so; or - (c) as a result of an appeal requested by the competitor under regulation 22.3.67.
+It may ask the competitor to supply further information, or may itself seek further information from any source.
+However, if the application for classification is received within seven (7) days of any specific event deadline, a fee will be charged at the time of such application.
+If such application is received within 48 hours of the event deadline, a higher fee will be charged.
+The fees charged will be in accordance with published rates. - 22.3.6 A classification, once issued, shall remain in force for two years, unless the classification is previously changed, suspended or cancelled by the Classification Authority. - (a) because the competitor has submitted a form indicating that his or her classification has changed; or - (b) because the Classification Authority believes it has good reason to do so; or - (c) as a result of an appeal requested by the competitor under Regulation 22.3.7.